Oregon tribe has hunting and fishing rights restored under a long-sought court ruling

 “We're back to the way we were before,” Siletz Chairman Delores Pigsley said.
 “It feels really good.”

-The Siletz is a confederation of over two dozen bands and tribes whose traditional homelands spanned western Oregon, as well as parts of northern California and southwestern Washington state.
+The Siletz is a confederation of over two dozen bands and tribes whose traditional homelands spanned a large swath of what is now western Oregon.
 The federal government in the 1850s forced them onto a reservation on the Oregon coast, where they were confederated together as a single, federally recognized tribe despite their different backgrounds and languages.

 In the 1950s and ‘60s, Congress revoked recognition of over 100 tribes, including the Siletz, under a policy known as “termination.”
 Affected tribes lost millions of acres of land as well as federal funding and services.